Geometry and topology of geometric limits I: The bi-Lipschitz model theorem for brick manifolds

 \subsection{Homotoping $f_3$ to a homeomorphism}

 We shall next consider to homotope $f_3$ so that its restriction to the union of the joints of the bricks is an embedding.
 Let $F$ be a joint of $B$ with another brick.
 Recall that $F$ intersects $\cv$ in such a way that each component of $F \setminus \cv$ is a thrice-punctured sphere.
 We define $\check F[k]$ to be an embedded surface in $B \cap M[k]$ obtained from $F$ by isotoping annuli in $F \cap \cv[k]$ to those on $\partial \cv[k]$.
 There are two choices for an annulus for each component of $F \cap \cv[k]$.
-We take annuli on $\partial \cv[k]$ which are situated lower than the others with respect to the embedding $\iota_M$.
+We take an annulus on $\partial \cv[k]$ which is situated lower than the other with respect to the embedding $\iota_M$.

 Recall that the images of $\cv[k_u]$ are unknotted and unlinked $\varepsilon_1$-Margulis tubes whose core curves have lengths less than $\epsilon(k_2)$.
 Conversely, every $\varepsilon_1$-Margulis tube whose core curve has length less than $\epsilon(k_2)$ is the image of a component of $\cv[k_2]$ by $f_3$.
 Recall that we denote the union of the Margulis tubes which are images of tubes in $\cv[k_u]$ by $T[k_u]$.
 We denote $N_0 \setminus \Int T[k_u]$ by $N[k_u]$.
 By Lemma \ref{no homotopic tubes}, $f_3$ induces a bijection between the components of $\cv[k_u]$ and those of $T[k_u]$.
 Moreover, the image of $M[k_2]$ is disjoint from $T[k_u]$ by the condition (5).
 Again by Lemma \ref{no homotopic tubes}, no tubes in $\cv[k_2] \setminus \cv[k_u]$ are mapped to $T[k_u]$.
 Therefore $f_3$ induces a Lipschitz map $f_3: M[k_u] \rightarrow N[k_u]$.